Submit a Blog Post About Your Experiences

 What Happens After I Submit?

-After a submission is received, it will be sent to two editors who will oversee the process going forward.
-One editor will be a member of the advisory board.
-The other editor will be a community member and/or one of CLEC’s peer researchers.
+After a submission is received, it will be reviewed by editors, one of whom will be a member of the advisory board and another who will be a community member and/or one of CLEC’s peer researchers.

-The editors will decide whether to accept the submission for publication.
+The editors will decide on accepting submissions for publication.
 In order to publish, they may ask for revisions or lightly edit the submission to fit within our guidelines.
 You may withdraw your submission at any time prior to publication.

-A submission selected for publication will receive $100.
+A submission selected for publication on our website will receive $100.

-In addition, authors may wish to work with our CLEC staff to develop their submission further.
-Please let us know if this is something you’d like.
+In addition, authors/creators may wish to work with our CLEC staff to develop their submission further.
+Please let us know if this is something you’d like and we will be happy to help.